 Favourite 5: February Half Term Breaks

 February Half Term is nearly upon us.
-If you haven’t got anything booked yet then check out my favourite destinations for some inspiration!
+If you haven’t got anything booked yet then check out my favourite half term breaks for some inspiration!

 1) ACTIVITY BASED: Centre Parcs – Due to our location we have been to Whinfell Forest countless times.
 It’s based near Penrith and means we can get the boat, stayover in Premier Inn Lancaster (with a decent breakfast) and then venture up early morning.
 Centre Parcs is much better (and cheaper) with friends or another family.